Written by 4:34 pm Technology News - August 2024

 Reflect Orbital: Selling Sunlight even at Night

-sunlight at ngiht
+sunlight at night

 In an ambitious move to revolutionize the solar energy landscape, Reflect Orbital, a California-based startup, aims to sell sunlight at night.
 This innovative company plans to deploy satellites equipped with large mirrors that will reflect sunlight onto solar farms.
 Even after sunset.
 This will effectively extend the productive hours of solar energy generation.